 Table 1.5-2: Summary of Construction Impacts, Design Requirements/Best Management Practices, and Proposed Mitigation Measures Impact Category No-Action Alternative New Starts Baseline Alternative BART Extension Alternative Electromagnetic Fields (EMF) Impacts: No impacts anticipated.
 Impacts: No impacts anticipated.
 Impacts: No impacts anticipated.
 Geology, Soils and Seismicity Impacts: No impacts anticipated.
 Impacts: No impacts anticipated.
 Impacts: Some settling from tunneling and lowering of groundwater table.
 Design Requirements/Best Management Practices: Evaluate quantity and rate of settlement.
 Design compatible systems that can tolerate the estimated settlement.
 Shore existing structures and underpin buildings.
 Mitigation Measures: None required.
 Hazardous Waste Impacts: No impacts anticipated.
 Impacts: Possible worker exposure to small amount of contaminated soil.
 Evaporation of volatile organic compounds (VOCs) upon excavation and exposure to ambient air.
 Possible surface water contamination due to rainwater runoff, contaminated soil, spilled hazardous materials, or spills of untreated contaminated groundwater generated during dewatering.
 Design Requirements/Best Management Practices: Train personnel in HAZWOPER per the OSHA.
 Develop and implement worker health and safety plan.
 Segregate soil according to contaminant and follow proper disposal procedures.
 Spray soil with dust control water or other dust palliatives.
 Notify emergency response teams when hazardous materials or wastes are or are not present onsite.
 Minimize amount of hazardous materials at construction sites.
 Adhere to conditions of General Construction Permit including a Storm Water Pollution Prevention Plan (SWPPP).
 Periodically inspect sites to identify releases.
 Mitigation Measures: Characterize soil contaminant levels before excavation.
+Comply with the "Site Management Plan Former Ford Automobile Assembly Plant Formerly 1100 South Main Street Milpitas, California" (SMP) and RWQCB requirements for ongoing and future development activities at the Great Mall.
 Impacts: Possible worker exposure to existing contamination from both near-surface and deeper soil.
 Evaporation of VOCs upon excavation and exposure to ambient air.
 Possible worker exposure to asbestos, PCBs, and lead in renovation or demolition of structures.
 Possible worker contact with contaminated groundwater including chlorinated solvents, heavy metals, and petroleum hydrocarbons.
 Possible surface water contamination due to rainwater runoff, contaminated soil, spilled hazardous materials, or spills of untreated contaminated groundwater generated during dewatering.
 Design Requirements/Best Management Practices: Train personnel in HAZWOPER per OSHA.
 Develop and implement worker health and safety plan.
 Segregate soil according to contaminant and follow proper disposal procedures.
 Spray soil with dust control water or other dust palliatives.
 Notify emergency response teams when hazardous materials or wastes are or are not present on-site.
 Follow proper handling procedures for asbestos, lead-based paint, lighting ballasts containing PCBs, or other hazardous materials built into existing structures.
 Employ HAZWOPER-trained personnel using site-specific health and safety plan and personal protective equipment.
 Minimize amount of hazardous materials at construction sites.
 Adhere to conditions of General Construction Permit including a SWPPP.
 Periodically inspect sites to identify releases.
-Mitigation Measures: During final design, a Phase Two site assessment will be performed for areas where hazardous material contamination is anticipated.
+Mitigation Measures: During Final Design, a Phase Two site assessment will be performed for areas where hazardous material contamination is anticipated.
 Prior to the start of excavation, a detailed characterization of soil contamination levels in all soil to be excavated will be performed.
-The detailed characterization will serve to identify the lateral and vertical extent of contamination, characterize contaminated material for disposal, evaluate all chemicals of concern in each area, and determine
+The detailed characterization will serve to identify the lateral and vertical extent of contamination, characterizac contaminated material for disposal and vertical extent of contamination, characterizac contaminated material for disposal and vertical extent of contamination, characterizac contaminated Street Milpitas, California" (SMP) and RWQCB requirements for ongoing and future development activities at the Great performed for areas where hazardous material contamination is the start of excavation, a detailed characterization of soil contar soil to be excavated will be performed.
+The detailed characterization